 Prepare a WG status report to the 802 EC Recording Secretary within one week after the conclusion of the closing 802 EC meeting.
 This status report shall include a description of the progress made during the week, as well as plans for further work and future meetings.

-Maintain an accurate 802.11 member list and post that list on the 802.11 website
+Maintain an accurate 802.11 member list and post that list on the 802.11 website.

-Prepare agenda and venue for next meeting; publish on web site, and email notice to the 802.11 WG Email list
+Prepare the agenda and venue for the next meeting; publish the agenda and meeting venue information on web site, and email notice of same to the 802.11 WG Email list.

 Manage the preparation of the meeting place as well as the venue for the next interim meeting.